Navidliverpool/nav_eshop3/README.md

 <br>

-<small>Open your web browser and navigate to http://localhost:5000 to access the MyECommerce platform.</small>
+<font size="2">Open your web browser and navigate to http://localhost:5000 to access the MyECommerce platform.</font>

 <small>Register a new account or log in with your existing credentials.</small>